 You'll notice there's a "front" and "back", but really it's just one has tabs and the other doesn't.
 I pre-fold along all the lines then use white glue and work with 2 tabs at a time, holding until the glue sets.
 After it's assembled, the creases remember where they need to move and it just poofs out into 3D!
 Try it!
 The best part is that it folds flat for easy storage.

-I'm a graphic designer by day and a paper crafter by night.
-I enjoy giving traditional quilling a modern twist.
+I'm a graphic designer by day and a paper enthusiast by night.
+I enjoy giving quilling and die cutting a new twist.